mitranim/dock_hotkeys/readme.md

 A CLI MacOS utility that provides global hotkeys to activate apps in the Dock by their ordinal positions.

 The code was mostly written via Anthropic's Claude Code.
+Many key suggestions came from other bots.

 ## Features